Aymenworks/Find-Your-Room/README.md

 ## Issues

 - UI not adapted for iPhone 4S ( need some works with scrollview )
-- The project is big, that's because I'm importing Facebook/Google framework sources
+- The project is big, that's because I'm importing Facebook/Google framework sources to make the project portable.

 ## Credits